jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

    Set the colour of the worksheet tab.

-   :param string color: The tab color.
+   :param color: The tab color.

 The ``set_tab_color()`` method is used to change the colour of the worksheet tab::